microsoft/MixedRealityToolkit-Unity/Documentation/Experimental/SceneUnderstanding/README_SceneUnderstanding.md

 ![scene understanding location in heirarchy](Images/MRTKHierarchy.png)
 ![mrkt location in inspector](Images/MRTKLocation.png)

-These options will allow you to configure the observer on play.
+These options will allow one to configure the observer on play.

-If you press play at this point the example serialized scene data will be loaded and displayed in the editor (assuming the observer is configured to show 'debug' objects)
+Press play at this point the example serialized scene data will be loaded and displayed in the editor (assuming the observer is configured to show 'debug' objects)

-These 'debug' options are meant to demonstrate some of the features of the SU DLL.
-It is intended that most consumers of SU will write their own scripts that subscribe to SU events, and do whatever they want with the info.
-In addition many observer options may be set at runtime.

-The provided DemoSpatialAwarenessController.cs offers examples of these things.

 ### Example script